edbeeching/Computer_Networks_Project/retrospective.md

 -->

 # Group D torrentNchill Retrospective
-## Documentation of the issues, solutions and future work related to the planning and implementation of the project.
+## Documentation of the issues, solutions and future works related to the planning and implementation of the project.

 ### 1. Technology
 * We used Python Version 3.5 to implement the project.
 Familiarity of the language to most of the members was the primary reason for choosing Python.
 Also the exercises and examples during the Computer Network lab session provided a good direction towards threading and network programming in general.